DeveloperAleenas/BloxPro/README.md

 - Click code
 - Download as zip
 - Extract the zip
+- Go to 3 dots top right, more tools, extensions.
 - Turn on developer mode on google, microsoft, opera, etc
 - click unpack load unpacked
 - Select the file